phodal/awesome-iot/README.md

  - [GoBot](https://github.com/hybridgroup/gobot) - Golang framework for robotics, physical computing, and the Internet of Things.
  - [heimcontrol.js](https://github.com/ni-c/heimcontrol.js) - Home-Automation with node.js and Raspberry PI.
  - [Serverless](https://github.com/serverless/serverless) - Serverless is the application framework for building web, mobile and IoT applications exclusively on Amazon Web Services' Lambda and API Gateway.
+ - [Kura](https://eclipse.org/kura/) - an open-source framework for development of IoT applications

 ##Library